rust-lang/rust/src/doc/guide-pointers.md

 care about its ownership.
 If you make the argument a reference, callers can send in whatever kind they want.

+5. Shared: You need to share data among tasks.
+You can achieve that via the `Rc` and `Arc` types.

-Four exceptions.
+Five exceptions.
 That's it.
 Otherwise, you shouldn't need them.
 Be sceptical of pointers in Rust: use them for a deliberate purpose, not just to make the compiler happy.